AMSAT-NA/PacSatFSKBoard/NOTES.md

 On board 8 I modified the Iref input to the PA to match what the datasheet says it should be.
 No help on the oscillation.

+## 2025-12-11

+The PA was feeding back through the power supply, probably into the AX5043.
+Increasing the PA power input inductor to 100nH fixed the oscillation.
+Still not getting much amplification.

+Measuring the power output between the L match on the PA output and the filter input, I see no power, even though power is coming out of the filter.
+Maybe the filter input impedance is too low?